jamidwyer/election-cms/README.md

 ### MVP

-- why does candidate have an end date lol
 - make something that uses the api to see what fields i need to add/change
 - handle data correctly. shouldn't be sqlite on whatever server it's on.
 - contributor verification